-Employees, who will be on vacation for more than seven (7) consecutive calendar days, may file a letter with the Human Resource Officer indicating positions for which they wish to be considered should a vacancy arise while they are on a vacation.
+Employees, who will be on vacation for more than seven (7) consecutive calendar days, may file a letter with Human Resources indicating positions for which they wish to be considered should a vacancy arise while they are on a vacation.
 Should such a vacancy be posted during the employee's vacation, the employee will be deemed to be an applicant; such letters will only be valid for the duration of the vacation.